The problem requires checking if the second string 'tWord' is the reverse of the first

 'sWord'.
 To solve this, we

-reverse 'sWord'
+reverse 'sWord' and

-compare it with 'tWord'
+compare it with 'tWord'.

 If